JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Shroud_of_Turin.md

 The question needs to be asked, “Why would the angels leave these relics behind?”
 And not just leave them behind.
 They folded and placed them.
 And _apparently_ the angels did something mysterious in relationship to the bandages because _The Urantia Book_, a book known for being both precise with language and internally consistent, twice refers to the bandages as “apparently intact” and also refers to them once as simply “intact.”

 > Mary saw only the folded napkin where his head had rested and the bandages wherewith he had been wrapped lying intact and as they had rested on the stone before the celestial hosts removed the body.
-The covering sheet lay at the foot of the burial niche.
-[UB 189:4.6](/en/The_Urantia_Book/189#p4_6) [^50]
+The covering sheet lay at the foot of the burial niche. <a id="a488_257"></a>[UB 189:4.6](/en/The_Urantia_Book/189#p4_6) [^50]

 > [T]hey [the women] conjectured that the body had been moved to another resting place.
-But when they pondered such a solution of their dilemma, they were at a loss to account for the orderly arrangement of the grave cloths; how could the body have been removed since the very bandages in which it was wrapped were left in position and apparently intact on the burial shelf?
-[UB 189:4.6](/en/The_Urantia_Book/189#p4_6) [^51]
+But when they pondered such a solution of their dilemma, they were at a loss to account for the orderly arrangement of the grave cloths; how could the body have been removed since the very bandages in which it was wrapped were left in position and apparently intact on the burial shelf? <a id="a490_375"></a>[UB 189:4.6](/en/The_Urantia_Book/189#p4_6) [^51]

-> Very soon Simon Peter rushed up and, entering, saw the same empty tomb with the grave cloths so peculiarly arranged.
-[UB 189:5.2](/en/The_Urantia_Book/189#p5_2) [^52]
+> Very soon Simon Peter rushed up and, entering, saw the same empty tomb with the grave cloths so peculiarly arranged. <a id="a492_119"></a>[UB 189:5.2](/en/The_Urantia_Book/189#p5_2) [^52]

 > Peter at first suggested that the grave had been rifled, that enemies had stolen the body, perhaps bribed the guards.
 But John reasoned that the grave would hardly have been left so orderly if the body had been stolen, and he also raised the question as to how the bandages happened to be left behind, and so apparently intact.
-And again they both went back into the tomb more closely to examine the grave cloths.
-[UB 189:5.3](/en/The_Urantia_Book/189#p5_3) [^53]
+And again they both went back into the tomb more closely to examine the grave cloths. <a id="a494_416"></a>[UB 189:5.3](/en/The_Urantia_Book/189#p5_3) [^53]

 Perhaps all of these mysteries are part of the plan.
 Perhaps the bandages were left apparently intact to make the whole scene impossible to explain.
 Perhaps the face napkin and burial cloth were folded and separated from each other to help make sure that the various pieces of cloth were distinguishable and more easily noticed so that 2000 years later we arouse our curiosity, to encourage interest and intrigue.